Other CMC Documents

 The CMC stages a number of events each year for the participation of members of affiliated clubs and to enthusiastically showcase our movement to the general public.
 The National Motoring Heritage Day happens each year; in mid May with as many historic vehicle owners as possible being encouraged to take their vehicle out on the roads for a day's enjoyable motoring and visiting a number of sites along the way.

 The Council's premier event of each year is the Shannons Sydney Classic, held on a weekend in August each year.
 Over 1900 classic club vehicles are on display on the Sunday, with each club involved in parade laps around the track, and Concours judging of some of the best historic and club vehicles in NSW.
-It is a great family day with music, double-decker bus rides around the track and lots of thogs for the little ones.
+It is a great family day with music, double-decker bus rides around the track and lots of things for the little ones.

 The Classic, as it is called has been held at the Sydney Motorsport Park (formerly Eastern Creek International Raceway) for over 20 years.

-The CMC meets on a bi-monthly basis at the Strathfield Golf Club. click here>>>
+The CMC meets on a bi-monthly basis.

 The November General Meeting coincides with the Annual General Meeting, for the regular presentation of reports, and election of the Executives and Committee for the ensuing year.